tomquist/iDroidLayout/README.md

 - Use native UI widgets like UIButton, UITextField etc. and even custom subclasses of UIView within the layout XML
 - Layout views linearly, right to left or top to bottom (LinearLayout)
 - Layout views relatively to each other and to their parents (RelativeLayout)
-- Add views to UIScrollViews and let the automatically adjust their content size according to your layout
+- Add views to UIScrollViews and let them automatically adjust their content size according to your layout
 - Extend the layout system by implementing your own layout container
+- Load dynamic xml layouts within Interface Builder

 Getting started